 How to put an end to the bickering before it begins?

-It will not be easy- but we can do it if we follow these 5 simple rules to maintain harmony at home and if we promise to catch ourselves when we break one of the rules.
+It will not be easy- but we can do it if we follow these 5 simple rules to maintain harmony at home and if we promise to catch ourselves when we break one rule.

 I don’t need to remind you or myself that we love our families.
 That is granted and obvious.

-My only objective in writing this article is to provide five simple rules that will ensure that our time together at home is not a cycle of frustrations, anger, resentment, regret, and apologies only to watch the cycle repeat itself the following day!
+My only aim in writing this article is to provide five simple rules that will ensure that our time together at home is not a cycle of frustrations, anger, resentment, regret, and apologies, only to watch the cycle repeat itself the following day!

 Let us try to follow these five simple rules:

 Rule # 1 Consider the Source of your Anger before Reacting.

-For example, Covid-19 restrictions are making you angry, not your family!
+For example, tensions at work are making you angry, not your family!

 Before you respond in anger to any situation, count to 5 and ask yourself, “is my anger caused by the action taken by my family member or by something else?”

-For example: am I really outraged because my child did not put his plate in the sink AGAIN or am I frustrated in general because of the situation?
+For example: am I really outraged because my child did not put his plate in the sink AGAIN or am I frustrated because my manager changed their mind about the project for the tenth time?
 I am not saying that we should completely relax the rules and allow our children to become slobs.
 I am merely encouraging us (me before anyone else) to let go of the small irritants.
 Don’t sweat the small stuff.
-Relaxing the rules just a bit will give everyone more room to interact more peacefully.
+Relaxing the rules will give everyone more room to interact more peacefully.

 Rule # 2 No Flashbacks Allowed.

-For example, this is probably not the best time to discuss, yet again, how our significant other’s 3rd cousin by marriage was somewhat rude during a supper 15 years ago and our significant other was not as offended as we were, knowing fully well that every time this topic comes up, it does not end well!
+For example, movie night is probably not the best time to discuss, yet again, how our significant other’s 3rd cousin by marriage was rude during a supper 15 years ago and our significant other was not as offended as we were, knowing fully well that every time this topic comes up, it does not end well!